barnabywalters/web-action-hero-toolbelt/README.md

 The Toolbelt is cross-browser (courtesy of [Kango](http://kangoextensions.com)) and can be installed on Safari, Firefox, Chrome or Opera.

-1. Clone the repo (downloads offered soon)
+1. Clone the repo or download the ZIP
 1. Navigate to /output

 Then, depending on your browser: